CollectionBuilder/collectionbuilder.github.io/_docs/01_software/git.md

 {% capture gitdesk %}
 If you are new to using Git and GitHub, we also recommend you install [GitHub Desktop](https://desktop.github.com/){:target="_blank" rel="noopener"} using the default options.
-This will help you visualize and implement some of the git processes that often seem non-intuitive.
+This will help you visualize and implement some of the git processes that can seem non-intuitive.

+GitHub Desktop is available on Windows and Mac only, however, there are a variety of [other GUI app for working with Git](https://git-scm.com/downloads/guis){:target="_blank" rel="noopener"} available, including "git-gui" that is built in to every default Git install.
+Many users will find they complete most Git commands using integrations built into their text editors such as VS Code or Atom instead.
 {% endcapture %}
 {% include bootstrap/card.md text=gitdesk header="Install GitHub Desktop" %}